 Why did I get a different slug than I was told?

 If we have to change your permalink (slug) we will always email you to explain why.
 In general, we change your permalink when you have obvious typos or mistakes (foundre instead of founder, for example) or if there are conflicts with existing trademarks or other plugins.
-Please make sure you read your review email carefully, as we do explain why we have do to things.
+Please make sure you read your review email carefully, as we do explain why we do things.

 Why is my submission failing saying my plugin name already exists?